argoproj/argo-rollouts/docs/features/traffic-management/alb.md

   rules:
   - http:
       paths:
-      - path: /*
+      - path: /
+        pathType: Prefix
         backend:
+          service:
             # serviceName must match either: canary.trafficRouting.alb.rootService (if specified),
             # or canary.stableService (if rootService is omitted)
-          serviceName: root-service
+            name: root-service
             # servicePort must be the value: use-annotation
             # This instructs AWS Load Balancer Controller to look to annotations on how to direct traffic
+            port:
-          servicePort: use-annotation
+              name: use-annotation
 ```

 During an update, the rollout controller injects the `alb.ingress.kubernetes.io/actions.<SERVICE-NAME>`